Krushna-Prasad-Sahoo/test-android/README.md

 - Check branch : `git branch`
 - Push to remote repo in `master` branch : `git push origin master`
 ~~~

+---
+Day 11 (29th October 2023)

+1. It was a busy day for me.
+I haven't done any thing with respect to Android Dev today.
+Will first complete the yesterday's project.
+Then will continue learning new things.